jeremy-collette/midistar/README.md

 you are on Debian or Ubuntu, you can install cmake by using the command:
     `sudo apt-get install cmake`

-The command may vary across distributions.

 On OSX, you can install cmake by first installing Homebrew and then using the
 command:
     `brew install cmake`

-On Windows, you will have to download CMake online.
+On Windows, you will have to download CMake online and follow the installation instructions.

 ### 4.2 Installing build dependencies
 If you are developing midistar on OSX and Windows, third-party libraries should